-I've been getting a lot of questions about how to get started working from home as a transcriber.
+I’ve been getting a lot of questions about how to get started working from home as a transcriber.
 So this week I sat down with veteran transcriber, Janet Shaughnessy.
-Not only is she making six figures as a transcriber, she wrote a course on the subject.
+Not only is she making six figures as a transcriber, but she also wrote a course on the subject.
 Read on to see if transcription work is your work-at-home calling.

 Tell us a little bit about yourself and your entrepreneurial journey.

 You might be surprised to learn that I was sort of forced into my entrepreneurial journey.
 It’s turned out to be the best thing that ever happened to me, but it wasn’t something I initially set out to do.

 I had a very demanding career in the medical and insurance industries when my husband became disabled.
 The job that I once thought I was “lucky” to have turned into more than I could handle.
 I needed to be available to take care of my husband.
 I was completely stressed out and exhausted and, let’s face it, no matter how valued of an employee you are, bosses don’t look kindly upon subordinates who take too much time away from the job.
 In fact, 50-60 hour work weeks were the norm and expected, regardless of what was going on in my family life.